May 5th Update:

-Next deliveries will be 30th & 31st of March
+Next deliveries will be 11th & 12th of May and fortnightly thereafter.

 I will be calling AT ONLY my regular customers on a fortnightly basis from now onward.
 Unfortunately due to time constraints I don’t have a spare minute in the day for any extra calls!